commercetools/ui-kit/examples/forms.md

 - High precision pricing is disabled on a form-level.
 The input is not aware of this.
 - After updating the product, the form is reinitialized with the updated product (version increases)
 - Version is kept in form values to avoid accidental concurrent modifications
+- Multiple errors can be present on a field at the same time (enter a negative inventory quantity with fraction digits)